nodejs/node/doc/api/worker_threads.md

   being invoked.
 - IPC channels from parent processes are not accessible.
 - The [`trace_events`][] module is not supported.
+- Native add-ons can only be loaded from multiple threads if they fulfill [certain conditions][Addons worker support].

 Currently, the following differences also exist until they are addressed:

 - The [`inspector`][] module is not available yet.
-- Native addons are not supported yet.

 Creating `Worker` instances inside of other `Worker`s is possible.